Head-On Collisions: Here’s Why Negligent Drivers Cause These Dangerous Accidents

 The injuries you could suffer in a head-on accident could be devastating, and you could be off work for months or longer while you recover.
 Common injuries that victims of these crashes suffer include:

 - Broken bones and more serious fractures

 If you were injured in a head-on collision, the value of your claim against the negligent driver is most likely greater due to the severity of your injuries.
 This also can mean that the other driver’s insurance company fights harder to deny your claim or reduce the amount they pay you.
-Let Brauns Law take over the burden of negotiating your settlement so that you receive what you deserve.
+Let Brauns Law, PC take over the burden of negotiating your settlement so that you receive what you deserve.
 Start an online chat or call us today to schedule your free, no-obligation consultation.